Santa Fe Indian School: Indian boarding schools origins

-Reformation of Indian Boarding School
+Reformation of Indian boarding schools

-Changes to the system of the Indian Boarding School took place over the 20th and 21st century.
+Changes to the Indian boarding school system took place over the 20th and 21st centuries.
 The school system reformed to its current iteration.
-In the 1920s, Hubert Work, the U.S. Secretary of the Interior, authorized an investigation on the conditions of Indian Boarding Schools; the group reported their findings in the Meriam Report that highlighted the failures of the boarding school system.
+In the 1920s, Hubert Work, the U.S. Secretary of the Interior, authorized an investigation on the conditions of Indian boarding schools; the group reported their findings in the Meriam Report that highlighted the failures of the boarding school system.
 In the presidency of Franklin D. Roosevelt, a shift in Federal Native American policy began when President Roosevelt established the Indian New Deal with the purpose of protecting the Native population residing within the United States.
 The cornerstone of the Indian New Deal was the Indian Reorganization Act in 1934.
 This act allowed for the Native Americans to construct their own constitutions and govern themselves.
-In the same year, the Johnson O'Malley Act was passed to fund Native American education.
-In the year 1966, the Rough Rock Demonstration School was opened.
+In the same year, the Johnson–O'Malley Act was passed to fund Native American education.

+In 1966, the Rough Rock Demonstration School was opened.
 The school was on Navajo land, and was the first boarding school controlled by the Indians.
-Seeing the success of the Rough Rock Demonstration School, a report was filed in 1969 entitled "Indian Education: A National Tragedy, A National Challenge", which stated that the U.S government's assimilation policy "has had disastrous effects on the education of Indian children".
+Seeing the success of the Rough Rock Demonstration School, a report was filed in 1969 entitled "Indian Education: A National Tragedy, A National Challenge", which stated that the U.S. government's assimilation policy "has had disastrous effects on the education of Indian children".
 Following this report, the Indian Education Act of 1972 established the Office of Indian Education.
 The Indian Self Determination and Educational Assistance Act, established in 1975, gave the American Indians the opportunity to legislate "self-determination through community-based schooling".
 In 1990, the Native American Languages Act granted language rights to Native Americans.
 The Esther Martinez Native American Languages Preservation Act was established in 2006, which created programs for Native American Language immersion.
-These changes brought reform the Indian Boarding Schools needed.
+These changes brought reform the Indian boarding schools needed.

-The Federal Government established the Santa Fe Indian School (SFIS) in 1890 to educate Native American children from tribes throughout the Southwestern United States.
+The federal government established the Santa Fe Indian School (SFIS) in 1890 to educate Native American children from tribes throughout the Southwestern United States.
 The purpose of creating SFIS was an attempt to assimilate the Native American children into the wider United States culture and economy.
 In 1975, the All Indian Pueblo Council (AIPC) was formed.
 It was the first Indian organization to utilize the laws in place to contract an education for their children.
 Eventually, the AIPC was able to leverage complete control of the school and curriculum.
 In 2001, with the passing of the SFIS Act, the school took ownership of the land.
 The school resides on the form of a trust, which is held by the nineteen Pueblo Governors of New Mexico.
 These acts allow for complete educational sovereignty of the school, by the Pueblo.